apache/apisix/docs/en/latest/plugins/ip-restriction.md

 }'
 ```

-Default returns `{"message":"Your IP address is not allowed"}` when unallowed IP access.
-If you want to use a custom message, you can configure it in the plugin section.
+To return a custom message when an IP address is not allowed access, configure it in the Plugin as shown below:

 ```json
 "plugins": {